fsspec/kerchunk/docs/source/tutorial.rst

     Wall time: 235 ms

-Combine multiple kerchunk’d datasets into a single logical aggregate dataset
+Combine multiple kerchunked datasets into a single logical aggregate dataset
 ----------------------------------------------------------------------------

 The ``Kerchunk.combine.MultiZarrtoZarr`` method combines the ``.json`` reference files generated above to create a single virtual dataset, such that one reference file maps to all of the chunks in the individual files.